 Since 2014, complainants of credit unions have been surveyed.
 The methodology of data collection does not follow random sampling guidelines; it allows 100% of the complainants over a certain period of time the opportunity to respond.
-On January 12, 2021 an invitation by email to participate in an online survey was sent to complainants who had filed complaints against a Texas state-chartered credit union that were closed during September to November 2020.
-The responses are anonymous.
-The survey process allows complainants to provide feedback and rate the performance of the agency in reviewing their complaint.
+No deadline for a response is given and the responses are anonymous.
+Between September 2018 and May 2019, and fifteen days after a written consumer complaint was closed, an invitation by email to participate in an online survey is sent to each complainant.
+The survey allows complainants to provide feedback and rate the performance of the agency in reviewing their complaint.